-A CPC is a shell company that has completed an IPO, raised a modest amount of money (the minimum required to be raised under the IPO by TSX-V rules is \$200,000 and the maximum permitted by TSX-V rules together with any prior seed funding is \$10 million) and obtained a listing on the TSX-V, with the sole purpose of completing a qualifying transaction - essentially a reverse takeover transaction.
+A CPC is a shell company that has completed an IPO, raised a modest amount of money (the minimum required to be raised under the IPO by TSX-V rules is \$200,000 and the maximum permitted by TSX-V rules together with any prior seed funding is \$5 million) and obtained a listing on the TSX-V, with the sole purpose of completing a qualifying transaction - essentially a reverse takeover transaction.

-A qualifying transaction must be completed.
+A qualifying transaction must be completed within two years of the CPC's IPO.
 An advantage of completing a qualifying transaction with a CPC over a regular reverse take-over transaction is that approval of the shareholders of the CPC is not required unless the parties are not at arm's length or the qualifying transaction is structured in a manner requiring shareholder approval under applicable corporate or securities laws.
 In most cases, the required disclosure document is a filing statement or, if shareholder approval is required, a proxy circular.
 Either way, prospectus-level disclosure is required.